phamt6/phamt6/README.md

-### Hi there, I'm Hoang.
-Thank you for visiting my profile 👋
+### Hi there, this is Hoang, and I would like to thank you for visiting my profile 👋
+- 🔭 I am currently open for new challenges, especially remote positions

 ## About me
 - 👨‍🏫 I currently provide lectures in software development at the [Business College Helsinki][bch]
 - 📖 M.Sc. in Computer Science and M.Eng. in Data Analytics
 - 🎮 I work as an individual game developer (a release plan is coming soon)
 - 🥅 2021 Goals: Become an online educator, new challenges to become a better engineer
-- 🧰 I enjoy making things, learn by doing, and a strict visual thinker
+- 🌱 I enjoy making things, learn by doing, and a strict visual thinker
-- 🧑‍🍳 I also have food obsession, love making food and in a parallel reality, I might have been a chef
+- 😄 I also have food obsession, love making food and in a parallel reality, I might have been a chef 🧑‍🍳
 - 💬 Multilingual: 🇻🇳 🇬🇧 🇫🇮 🇸🇪

 ---